Tomb Raider: Embracer Group acquisition and re-releases (2022–present)

 The period also saw a number of re-releases in the form of collected editions and remasters.
 Feral Interactive's Lara Croft spin-offs were re-released as The Lara Croft Collection for Nintendo Switch in 2023.
-Aspyr released remasters of all six Core Design titles across two collections as Tomb Raider I–III Remastered and Tomb Raider IV–VI Remastered in 2024 and 2025.
+Aspyr released remasters of all six Core Design titles across two collections as Tomb Raider I–III Remastered and Tomb Raider IV–VI Remastered in 2024 and 2025, respectively.
 The remasters were made available for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The Core Design games were also re-released in their original form for Evercade across two cartridges, with Tomb Raider Collection 1 covering the first three games, and Tomb Raider Collection 2 covering the fourth and fifth.
 The Evercade re-releases did not include The Angel of Darkness.

+On December 11, 2025, during the Game Awards, two new separate entries were announced: Tomb Raider: Legacy of Atlantis and Tomb Raider: Catalyst, set for release in 2026 and 2027, respectively.
+Legacy of Atlantis is a remake of the original 1996 game developed by the Polish studio Flying Wild Hog, with modern game mechanics and graphics; while Catalyst is set in Northern India and follows Lara after a cataclysm reveals ancient secrets and the forces protecting them, while rival Treasure Hunters descend on the region.
+Both games will utilize Unreal Engine 5 and will use Alix Wilton Regan as the voice actress for Lara Croft.
+Catalyst is set "years after the events of Underworld" and treats the Survivor trilogy as Croft's origin story.